 Fill your containers with potting soil to within 1″ of the top.
 Seed packets include planting directions and will note the planting depth for each type of seed.
 The general rule is to plant a seed twice the depth of its size.
-Large seeds like squash and beans will be planted deeper than tomato, peppers, or lettuce seeds.
+Large seeds like squash and beans will be planted deeper than smaller seeds.
+Other seeds—tomato, pepper, eggplant—are surface sown or just barely covered with soil.
 Set a seed or two into the appropriately sized planting hole, cover it with soil, and water it.
-If more than one seed sprouts, you’ll just use small scissors to snip one off when they get a bit bigger.
+If more than one seed sprouts, use small scissors to snip one off when they get a bit bigger.

 You also need to make sure the seeds have a nice steady temperature and enough light.
 Some people use grow lights, and those are certainly necessary in colder climates.
 In warmer climates, you might get by with just a sunny windowsill.
 Temperatures in the 65-70 degree Fahrenheit range are ideal for starting most seeds.
 If you don’t think your home stays this warm during the time you’ll be germinating seeds, you could also try using a heat mat.

 Of course, some seeds are best planted directly in the garden once the soil warms.
 I find that squash, beans, peas, and root crops do better with direct sowing.
 You’ll do it the same way; just skip the pot.